 Harvest is a great choice for freelancers, solopreneurs, and small business owners who need a budget-friendly way to track time.
 It has a free option that includes unlimited invoices, multiple time trackers, two active projects, and one user seat.
 However, if you’re starting to handle a lot of projects and need more user seats, its paid option comes with unlimited projects and users.
 It’s also reasonably priced—costing $12 per user monthly—and you even get additional features like data imports, QuickBooks Online and Asana integrations, and more.

-You can get started with its free forever plan, or explore all of Harvest’s tools for free for up to 30 days.
+You can get started with its permanent free plan, or explore all of Harvest’s tools for free for up to 30 days.
 Sign up for a free trial today—no credit card required.